Sisscoi/Akhibara/README.md

 # Akhibara
-Akhibara is a cybersecurity framework including many tools and features.
+Akhibara is a semi-graphical cybersecurity framework including many tools and features.
 ### Tools List: